spack/spack/lib/spack/docs/basic_usage.rst

 .. warning::

-  The ``spack deprecate`` command is designed for use only in extroardinary circumstances.
+  The ``spack deprecate`` command is designed for use only in extraordinary circumstances.
 This is a VERY big hammer to be used with care.

 The ``spack deprecate`` command will remove one package and replace it